Juri Toppan: Career

+Club career

 Youth career

 Born in Treviso, Veneto, Toppan started his career at Friuli side Udinese, he was a member of Udinese Giovanissimi Nazionali team in 2004–05 season.
 At the start of 2005–06 season he once returned to Sandonà after the loan expired but signed outright by Udinese on 31 August 2005.
 He was in the Udinese's Primavera under-20 squad that lost to Inter Primavera in the League playoffs round semi–final in 2007–08 season.
 He then left for Swiss Challenge League side La Chaux-de-Fonds and on 30 January 2009 signed by Internazionale.
 He made his debut for Primavera team on the next day.
 That half season he made 7 appearances.

 Lega Pro clubs

 In August 2009, he was loaned to Villacidrese of Lega Pro Seconda Divisione along with Inter teammate Matteo Lombardo.
 Toppan made his professional debut with Villacidrese, but on 1 February 2010 loaned to Serie A side Catania for their Primavera team, with a handful appearances.

 On 29 June 2010, he was sold to newly promoted Prima Divisione side Spezia in co-ownership deal, for a peppercorn fee of €500.
 He was the understudy of Daniele Pedrelli, also an Inter youth product.
 He failed to play any league matches due to injury.

 In June 2011 Inter gave up the remain 50% registration rights to Spezia.
 On 4 August he terminated his contract in order to join fellow third division club U.S. Foggia on free transfer.

 After Foggia's bankruptcy, Toppan was signed by his hometown club Treviso, rejoining Inter teammate Jacopo Fortunato and Antonio Esposito.
 Toppan made his debut in a friendly match.